 Overall, Atkins wins on menu variety and long-term weight loss results because it teaches you how to change your lifestyle to maintain your health goals.
 With Atkins, you won’t be reliant on pre-packaged and portioned food, so you’ll be learning how to shop for and how to prepare your own healthy, low-carb meals.

 The Atkins plan is also available free of charge, so you don’t have to spend any extra cash to see the results.
 However, the downside of all this freedom is that Atkins is not a highly structured meal plan and takes a considerable time investment to keep up with.
 Plus, if you do buy its prepared meals, shakes, and snacks, this can quickly add up.

-Nutrisystem is more expensive but it’s also the ultimate in convenience when it comes to weight loss.
-So, if you’re short on time or simply don’t have the energy to plan out and cook a lot of your own meals, then Nutrisystem might be the better option for you.
+Nutrisystem costs more, but it's also the best for ease when it comes to losing weight.
+So, if you're short on time or just don't feel like planning and cooking a lot of your own meals, then Nutrisystem might be the one for you.